top of page

 4900 Buttonbush Drive, Durham

-Village Hearth is an intentional community of 55+ LGBT folks and straight allies committed to "aging in place" on 15 wooded acres near Eno River walking trails.
-Beautifully designed accessible one-story homes clustered around a common house with delightful shared spaces.
-Opportunities for open houses are below.
-Email if you have any questions, villagehearthcohousing@gmail.com
+Village Hearth is the first 55+ cohousing community in the USA created by and for LGBTQIA+ people, friends, and allies.
+We are on 15 wooded acres near the Eno River, where we work, walk, cook, play, and govern our community together.
+Beautifully designed, accessible one-story homes are clustered around a common house with delightful shared spaces.
+Opportunities for open house are below.
+Email connect@villagehearthcohousing.com or phone 561-714-8009 if you have more questions.

 Virtual Open House